| If I eat cheese sandwiches and ramen soup for the next week,

 all you need is a sample that doesnt need to be scratched,

+might as well download a clean version off the Internet.
 ACTION: For music saved on computer or CD, invest in or download

 a wave-editing and/or MIDI sequencing software program.
 Conceivably,